PDX-LearningThroughMobbing/mob210421/README.md

 Here is a link to the recent course on SwiftUI by Stanford, https://youtu.be/jbtqIBpUG7g

-- 100 Days of Swift/100 Days of SwiftUI
+- 100 Days of Swift/100 Days of SwiftUI - Hacking With Swift

+- WWDC Videos

+- Swift Playgrounds (iOS/Mac)

+- Human Resource Machine / 7 Billion Humans